 Do staff or advisor “doorgrams” where staff or advisors drop by to say hello, introduce themselves, share about BBYO, and drop off a region or chapter-specific gift.

-One of the most important parts of your Kickoff experience is sharing your chapter and community calendars with new members.
-This is one of the best ways you can ensure a strong semester with high engagement.
-Give all members and prospects the chance to plan ahead and prioritize BBYO throughout the semester.
+One of the most important parts of your Kickoff experience is sharing your Regional and Chapter calendars with new members, prospects, and parents.
+As we say in BBYO, Strong Calendaring Drives Healthy Membership.
+If you want to see these attendees again, they need to know what's coming up!
+Give members and prospects the chance to plan ahead and prioritize BBYO throughout the semester.

 Want to keep learning?
 Explore more in the Toolbox!